 Meadows Valley Days, an annual event held on Labor Weekend includes a mud volleyball tournament, Logging Show complete with axe throwing competition and the area's largest car show. http://www.newmeadowsidaho.us/recreation/events/

 New Meadows is home to the last existing Pacific and Idaho Northern (PIN) Railroad Depot which was operational until 1972 and is now on the National Register of Historic Places.

+All listings provided by IMLS are marked with the official IMLS IDX icon.
 Information provided by IMLS is deemed reliable but not guaranteed.